by Katie McGee

 I could sense the Lord doing something miraculous that day.
 He bonded us together in a way that only he can do.
 I loved her the moment I saw her and I am forever grateful that we had the opportunity to meet.
 Those memories are some of my favorite to share with my daughter—they are part of her story and show just how loved and wanted she is.
 That is a gift!

 I write all of this as someone who has experienced first-hand the gift of meeting our daughter’s birthmom and as someone who knows very well the families waiting to adopt through Covenant Care.
 These couples are hoping and praying for the opportunity to experience that gift, too.

-If you are considering adoption and are wondering if there really are families who would want your baby, talk to your Birthmother Advocate about your options.
+If you are considering adoption and are wondering if there really are families who would want your baby, talk to your Birthmother Counselor about your options.
 You may be surprised to find how many people are waiting to accept and love not only your baby, but also to accept and love you.

 We are praying for you and cheering you on as you face some difficult circumstances!
 In Covenant Care you will find a genuine community of love and support.
 You are not alone!

 Katie earned her Bachelor of Science degree in Family Ministry from Toccoa Falls College.
 She walks adoptive families through the adoption approval process, from home study to pre-placement counseling and placement.
 She is married to Luke, and together they are the parents of two children adopted through Covenant Care.